Why?

 In a nutshell:

-Some things we get for free with an atproto-based approach: no single point of failure, freely-available 3p tools and sdks, real-world open-source production services, unforgeable records (cryptographic verifiability), account migration (a publisher account is a keypair, can move to another server without losing data), public data (all atproto data is publicly-readable), simple operational architecture (http/websockets/sql) and podpings that are much closer to real-time (almost instant) than the current system (delayed by at least 30-40 seconds).
+Some things we get by default with an atproto-based approach: no single point of failure, freely-available 3p tools and sdks, real-world open-source production services, unforgeable records (cryptographic verifiability), account migration (a publisher account is a keypair, can move to another server without losing data), public data (all atproto data is publicly-readable), simple operational architecture (http/websockets/sql) and podpings that are much closer to real-time (almost instant) than the current system (delayed by at least 30-40 seconds).

 pds1.podping.at is a self-hosted PDS with one mirror atproto account repo for every existing hive account that has ever published a podping, backfilled with normalized records for all historical podpings, and continues to mirror them in real-time.
+Each hive account (e.g. podping.aaa) has a corresponding atproto account repo and handle (e.g. h-podping-aaa.podping.at).
+Each repo contains strongly-typed collections of at.podping.records.podping and at.podping.records.startup records.

-source property, with a pointer back to the original hive block, transaction, and operation index.
+Each type also includes a source property, with a pointer back to the original hive block, transaction, and operation index.

-Since pds1.podping.at is a standard PDS, anyone can also subscribe to the "firehose" api (websocket-based) for real-time notification of new records created there.
+Since pds1.podping.at is a standard PDS, anyone can also subscribe to the atproto "firehose" api (websocket-based) for real-time notification of new records created there.
+And since pds1 hosts mirror accounts for every hive account, this effectively becomes a real-time view of hive-based podpings.

 relay1.podping.at is a self-hosted Relay that subscribes to all hive mirror account repos on pds1.
 In general, a Relay aggregates the firehose API from one or more underlying PDSes and provides consumers with a single firehose.

 The PDS and Relay firehose send CBOR as the websocket payload, an efficient binary serialization format to transport and store, but not so easy for new developers to handle.
+To make things easier, I'm also hosting a corresponding Jetstream instance jet1.podping.at on the same VPS as the Relay.
+Jetstream is another standard atproto service that translates a Relay's firehose into a more approachable JSON-based one: wss://jet1.podping.at/subscribe.

+pds2.podping.at is another self-hosted PDS that I'll use to help host anyone with a hive account that also wants to publish directly to atproto.
 Once deciding whether to self-host your own PDS or use mine, the process is pretty simple: call the com.atproto.repo.createRecord atproto xrpc api method (a single http POST call with a JSON payload) with a valid at.podping.records.podping record whenever one of your podcast feeds updates, ie at the same time you are currently making a call to write to hive.

 If you have your own hive account today, get in touch and I'll walk you through your implementation.
 The nice thing about using vanilla atproto building blocks is that there are SDKs in almost every programming languge if you don't want to construct the http calls yourself.

-relay2.podping.at is a separate self-hosted Relay that will subscribe to any native atproto podpings once they exist, falling back to the existing hive mirror repos when they don't.
+relay2.podping.at is another self-hosted Relay that will subscribe to any native atproto podpings once they exist, falling back to the existing hive mirror repos when they don't.
+Just like with relay1, I'm also hosting a corresponding Jetstream instance jet2.podping.at on the same VPS as relay2.

 Publishers (Podcast hosting companies)